“This…is the death-knell of the Confederacy.”

-The situation at dawn on the 19th found the two armies facing each other over a stretch of several miles along Chickamauga Creek banks.
+The situation at dawn on the 19th found the two armies facing each other for several miles along Chickamauga Creek banks.
 In a short time, Rosecrans had been able to maneuver the Army of the Cumberland into position so that it interposed between General Bragg and Chattanooga.
 His Reserve Corps under General Granger was at McAfee’s Church, near Rossville, Georgia.
 Thomas’ Fourteenth Army Corps composed the Union’s left a few miles south of Granger and formed a southwesterly line to Crawfish Spring where it joined McCook, forming the right in McLemore’s Cove.
 Crittenden’s 21st Army Corps remained concentrated at Lee and Gordon’s Mills, somewhat in front of the other two corps, to protect the Union.

 First Day Battle

 Early in the morning of September 19, Major General George H. Thomas ordered Brigadier General John M. Brannan to reconnoiter the Confederate forces that had crossed Chickamauga Creek.
 In this manner, Colonel John T. Croxton’s brigade of infantry accidentally ran into some of Confederate General Nathan B. Forrest’s cavalry, which was dismounted and serving as infantry, at Jay’s Mill near Reed’s Bridge.
 And so the battle began.

 Union Colonel Croxton drove General Nathan B. Forrest and his men back, but reinforcements hurried in and forced Croxton to give ground.
-Suddenly, the commanding generals realized that a major conflict was upon them, and they hurriedly sent troops into the fight as first one side, and then the other gained the upper hand.
-Union General Rosecrans, by rapid and forced marches, brought up his troops from Crawfish Springs.
+Suddenly, the commanding generals realized that a major conflict was upon them, and they hurriedly sent troops into the fight as first one side and then the other gained the upper hand.
+By rapid and forced marches, Union General Rosecrans brought up his troops from Crawfish Springs.
 Confederate General Bragg ordered his left-wing divisions to cross to the west side of Chickamauga Creek.
 Major fighting had spread along a jagged line some three miles in length by mid-afternoon.
 Except for Union Major General Gordon Granger’s reserve force, all the Union divisions became involved.
 The Confederate troops were also largely engaged, except Generals T.C.
 Hindman and J.C.
 Breckinridge, who crossed over late afternoon and night.